 One of the key functions of our board of directors is informed oversight of our risk management process.
 Our board of directors administers this oversight function directly, with support from its standing committees, the audit committee, the nominating and corporate governance committee, the compensation committee, the investment committee and the environmental, social, and governance ("ESG") committee, each of which addresses risks specific to their respective areas of oversight.
 In particular, our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
-The audit committee also monitors compliance with legal and regulatory requirements.
+The audit committee also monitors compliance with legal and regulatory requirements and monitors information technology in our business.
 Our nominating and corporate governance committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our compensation committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.
 Our investment committee develops our investment objectives and corporate policies on investing.
+Our ESG committee has the responsibility for the effective operation of our ESG policies and oversight of its implementation.